- Elementary/Collaborative Special Education (K–6)

 - Chemistry, with General Science

 Major requirements and course descriptions are outlined in the Huntingdon College Catalog.

-Teacher education programs are part of the Department of Teacher Education, School of Teacher Education and Sport Science.
+Educator Preparation programs are part of the Department of Teacher Education, School of Teacher Education and Sport Science.

 - Partnerships with outstanding schools provide exemplary classroom experiences